hasauino/hasauino.github.io/_posts/2015-05-27-estimating-friction.md

 - Wasim Al-masri,
 - and myself.

-## Description
+#### **Description**

 The aim of the project is to first identify a mechanical-electrical system and design a controller based on the extracted model.
 The system in hand is a linear voice coil motor.
 The controller used is a PI controller for the position.
+The most important paramter to estimate is friction (other paramters are either given ex: motor force constant, or easy to identify, ex: mass attached to motor).

+Firiction acts in the opposite direction of the motion and has three components:

+- Stiction: is the static force, the force which the motor needs to overcome in order to move the mass.
+We are interested to model the system during motion so we will ignore this value.

+- Coulomb friction: A constant force (opposite to motion).

+- Viscous friction: firction force propotional to speed (i.e. $$ \propto \dot{x} $$).

-Coulomb Friction is estimated using curve fitting against the actual system response.
-Since Coulomb friction is not constant, the second phase is to estimate it using a state observer.
-The value of the estimated friction is used to add a compensator to the PI controller.
+ Coulomb friction and viscous friction are estimated using curve fitting.
+By fitting the mathematical model on the actual system response we obtain experimentally.
+The second phase (part 2 of the post) is to estimate friction components using a state observer.
+The value of the estimated friction is used to add a friction compensator to the PI position controller.

 <img src="/assets/images/blog/friction/linear_motor.jpg" style="zoom: 20%;" />